bespoyasov/scroller/README.md

 ## Settings

-Scroller knows data-attributes:
+Scroller understands data-attributes:

 `data-noscrollbar="true"` — disable scrollbar;

 `data-noanchors="true"` — disable anchors;

-`data-leftIfWide="true"` — left content alignment when width of page is bigger than width of content.
+`data-leftIfWide="true"` — left content alignment when the width of the page is bigger than width of the content.

-You can set this options by manually init:
+To set these options manually initialize them:

 ```html
 <script type="text/javascript">